 The first year of university may be challenging for most students, yet students with disabilities may encounter additional barriers.
-Disability Services for Students (DSS) provides accommodation and assistance for students with medical-based and learning disabilities.
-It is a good idea to learn what DSS constitutes a disability.
+Access and Equity Services provides accommodation and assistance for students with medical-based and learning disabilities.
+It is a good idea to learn what AES constitutes a disability.
 Disabilities may be:

 - Visible – such as mobility or vision issues